 Oh, and his 3D printed "truck nuts".
 One cannot forget one's truck nuts as a distiguishing feature.

 The kay-rona-virus crisis of 2020 spawned Kevin as something to do whilst there was nothing to do in isolation.
-I also wasn't working at the time, so needed something to do.
+I also wasn't working at the time, so needed anything to do.

 He's far from perfect right now, and the over-engineering is probably to blame.